Kevin De Bruyne: Manchester City's majestic midfielder, made in the Bundesliga

 Jürgen Klopp, who was in charge of Borussia Dortmund at the time, was desperate to sign De Bruyne at the end of his one-year loan at Bremen.
 He needed a suitable replacement for Mario Götze, who was moving to Bayern Munich.

-Chelsea manager Jose Mourinho refused to let him go, though, insisting he rated the Belgian highly, but then denying him a regular starting berth.
+Chelsea manager Jose Mourinho refused to let him go, though, insisting he rated the Belgian highly, but then denied him a regular starting berth.
 A transfer request landed on his desk in the winter.

 Watch: Kevin De Bruyne - Made in the Bundesliga!